1tspsaltnon-iodized, for salting the blanched slices

 Bring a pot of water to a rolling boil, then add the ginger slices (including the pink parts) and blanch for 1 minute.

-Once cooled, squeeze out the excess liquid.
+Once cool enough to touch, squeeze out the excess liquid.

 Notes

 Keep the pink stems: The blush comes from pigment packed into the reddish stem tips at about 10 times the root's level.
-Slice them, blanch them, and return them to the jar.Salt while hot, then squeeze: Sprinkle the salt on the ginger straight from the blanch while it is still hot, rest, then squeeze firmly by hand.Blanch sets the heat, not just texture: A 1 minute blanch keeps it crunchier and spicier, closer to 2 minutes mellows it.Use unseasoned rice vinegar: Seasoned or sushi vinegar already has sugar and salt mixed in, which throws off every other amount in the brine.
+Slice them, blanch them, and return them to the jar.Salt while hot, then squeeze: Sprinkle the salt on the ginger straight from the blanch while it is still hot, rest, then squeeze firmly by hand once cooled.Blanch sets the heat, not just texture: A 1 minute blanch keeps it crunchier and spicier, closer to 2 minutes mellows it.Use unseasoned rice vinegar: Seasoned or sushi vinegar already has sugar and salt mixed in, which throws off every other amount in the brine.
 Reach for plain unseasoned rice vinegar so you stay in control of the balance.Submerge and use a clean utensil: Keep the ginger fully under the brine and take it out with a clean utensil each time, never your eating chopsticks.
 A used utensil is the fastest way to spoil the jar.